 But let me maybe offer an example.
 If I’m a citizen in France and I have an issue, I can bring that to my French data-protection authority, or I can bring it to the European Union one, and in either case, it will be elevated to the European level, and they will decide, based on a variety of things – like where the person bringing the dispute is from and who the company is that they have the dispute with, where that company is doing their processing.
 There are a variety of very straightforward ways that are going to be used to ultimately say, “Hey, look, what we’re going to do is create a lead supervisory authority to be the one that helps this dispute get moved through the system.”

-So, as an example, if we have an organisation, here we said the citizen was in France, the organisation their dispute is with is in Sweden but also does business in Poland and Germany and the United States, the board will decide, “Hey” – and I’m making this up in this case – “because the organisation does most of the processing in Sweden, we’re going to make them the lead supervisory authority on this dispute.
+So, as an example, if we have an organization, here we said the citizen was in France, the organization their dispute is with is in Sweden but also does business in Poland and Germany and the United States, the board will decide, “Hey” – and I’m making this up in this case – “because the organization does most of the processing in Sweden, we’re going to make them the lead supervisory authority on this dispute.
 We will allow France, Poland and Greece to be concerned supervisory authorities and watch what’s going on, but the one in Sweden will take the dispute, work it through.
 If there are any questions, they will leverage the European Data Protection Board and get this clarification or whatever concluded, and then it’ll be applied uniformly throughout the European Union.”

-So, those are maybe a lot of words, and, hopefully, a good example, but the point is that there is within the regulation an approach to say, “Hey, here’s how we’re going to organise ourselves.
+So, those are maybe a lot of words, and, hopefully, a good example, but the point is that there is within the regulation an approach to say, “Hey, here’s how we’re going to organize ourselves.
 Here’s how we’re going to come to conclusions on what we should do in this regulation.
 This is the way we will handle disputes.
 There’s a leadership one, so we reduce any duplication of effort.”
 Frankly, they eliminate it, and then reinforce the fact that we’re going to consistently apply this throughout the European Union.
 I hope that makes sense.

 That does, Cal.
 Thanks very much.
-You’ve provided some great information on what is truly a hot, complex topic, a challenging topic, for organisations.
+You’ve provided some great information on what is truly a hot, complex topic, a challenging topic, for organizations.
 I want to invite our audience to visit Protiviti.com/GDPR, where you can find much more information on the new regulation, including our resource guide, as well as other podcasts in our series.